dan-sh/Stonkphis/README.md

 This repo contains 3 components

 1. A connecting GUI between an engine and a Jupyter script
-2. A Full Stockfish 14 installation (I take no credit for this)
+2. A Full Stockfish 14 installation script for linux and windows (I take no credit for this)
 3. A python custom engine